Myrmecia dichospila

 Myrmecia dichospila is an Australian ant which belongs to the genus Myrmecia.
-This species is native to Australia and is heavily distributed in South Australia and have some presence in other several states.
+This species is endemic to Australia and is heavily distributed in South Australia and have some presence in other several states.

 Description

 Myrmecia dichospila is a small bull ant species.
 The average length is only 7-9 millimetres, but males are somewhat bigger at 11 millimetres.
 Mandibles are yellow, and most of the body is completely black.
 It has similarities to the M. pilosula.